blmorris/uPy_AudioCodec/README.md

 # uPy_AudioCodec

-The uPy_AudioCodec is a daughterboard for the MicroPython pyboard containing an I2S Audio codec chip (the SSM2604 from Analog Devices) and a headphone amplifier (the TPA6130A2 from Texas Instruments).
+The uPy_AudioCodec is a daughterboard for the [MicroPython pyboard](http://micropython.org)
+containing:
+* The SSM2604 I2S audio codec chip from Analog Devices: [Webpage](http://www.analog.com/en/products/audio-video/audio-amplifiers/ssm2604.html), [Datasheet](http://www.analog.com/media/en/technical-documentation/data-sheets/SSM2604.pdf)
+* The TPA6130A2 headphone amplifer from Texas Instruments: [Webpage](http://www.ti.com/product/TPA6130A2), [Datasheet](http://www.ti.com/lit/ds/symlink/tpa6130a2.pdf)

 This repository contains the design files for the board along with code to use it with MicroPython.